Darlingxxx-Paranoid/Darlingxxx/README.md

-# TypeInfer
+# LLMinfer

-TypeInfer is a VS Code extension that helps Python developers by automatically inferring variable types in Python code using LLM (Large Language Model) technology.
+LLMinfer is a VS Code extension that helps Python developers by automatically inferring variable types in Python code using LLM (Large Language Model) technology.

 ## Features